Souly1997/Aurora/ETS1313 _sosna_gemechu/activity2_Q2_algorithm.md

     ## flow chart of the above psedocode
     ```mermaid
   flowchart TB
-       star`-->read the input (capacity in gallon and fuel in gallon the automobile can drive for 1 mile)
+       start-->read the input (capacity in gallon and fuel in gallon the automobile can drive for 1 mile)
   ```